DataFire/Integrations/integrations/generated/amazonaws_storagegateway/README.md

 * IqnName `string`

 ### KMSKey
-* KMSKey `string`: The ARN of the KMS key used for Amazon S3 server side encryption.
+* KMSKey `string`: The Amazon Resource Name (ARN) of the KMS key used for Amazon S3 server side encryption.
+This value can only be set when KMSEncrypted is true.
+Optional.

 ### LastSoftwareUpdate
 * LastSoftwareUpdate `string`